Aiden-Frank/Snoofer_Bot/README.md

 Code under Bot_Code is intended to be run on the robot.
 Main.py is the primary one, the rest are for testing.
 Computer_code contains code to be run on a laptop nearby, to recieve and store data from the robot.

+A presentation detailing the robot, its code, and its performance is <a href="https://github.com/Aiden-Frank/Snoofer_Bot/blob/main/Presentation.pdf" target="_blank">PDF.</a>

 Image key:

 0: Raspberry Pi with PiStorms-v2: The robot’s central computer.